aiming-taxonomy/glossary/readme.md

 ## Tracing/Pathing

-Moving from point A to point B in a direct line
+How you move your crosshair from point A to point B

 ## Trailing